rota1001/milkv-baremetal-toolkit/README.md

 # milkv baremetal toolkit
-This is a tookit that builds ready-to-flash .img images for Milk-V duo 256M, enabling custom OS development from scratch.
+This is a lightweight toolkit that builds ready-to-flash .img images for Milk-V duo 256M, enabling custom OS development from scratch.

 I created this respository for the reason that I think the existing tutorials are not very newbie-friendly to me.
 This toolkit will tell you how to get all the toolchain you need and build the image in one click.